fallingduck/snifter/README.md

 This minimalist web microframework has server-side sessions and a robust templating engine right out of the box.
 What has *your* framework done lately?

+The server-side sessions are also available as WSGI middleware, so you can use them with your other less-cool frameworks too.

 ```python
 import snifter